7 side effects of energy drinks

 Image by Andrea Piacquadio on Pexels

 Taking too many energy drinks can cause an unsettling sensation in the stomach, which can lead to nausea and vomiting.
 Vomiting can lead to dehydration.
 This is one of the dangerous side effects of energy drinks.

 Also, when you take too many energy drinks without drinking water, it can lead to dehydration.
 This is because energy drinks contain sodium too.

-A high sodium concentration leads to a sodium-water imbalance which can cause the body to pull water out of the cells into the blood.
-This causes cells of the body to become dehydrated.
+A high sodium concentration leads to a sodium-water imbalance which can cause the body to pull water out of the cells and into the blood.
+This causes the cells of the body to become dehydrated.
 Drinking water will help balance the sodium-water ratio and will rehydrate the cells.

 When to seek medical attention

 If the symptoms persist even after you quit taking energy drinks, you may want to see your doctor.
-You may be experiencing symptoms of an underlying health condition and seeing a doctor will ensure you get a proper diagnosis and treatment.
+You may be experiencing symptoms of an underlying health condition, and seeing a doctor will ensure you get a proper diagnosis and treatment.